10-3-pursuit/project-solo-full-stack-portfolio/README.md

 #### Front-End

 1. Is deployed online (ie on Netlify)
-1. Allows users to perform full CRUD and uses all routes built for the back-end
+1. Allows users to perform full CRUD and uses all routes built for the back-end.
+1. The application follows a RESTful pattern.

+#### Interview Requirements

+1. In a meeting with an instructor or volunteer, you should be able to describe the application's theme and purpose and relate your application to your interests or personal narrative.
+1. In a meeting with an instructor or volunteer, you should be able to demonstrate a front-end feature and describe the code in technical terms.
+1. In a meeting with an instructor or volunteer, you should be able to demonstrate a back-end feature and describe the code in technical terms.

-## Deployment
+## Deployment Details

 [Use this template](https://github.com/joinpursuit/pern-final-project-template) - deploy the boilerplate app as the first thing you do.